Published: June 2016

 Planning Policy Statement 8 (PPS8): Open Space, Sport and Outdoor Recreation

 3.10.
 PPS8 sets out regional planning policies for the protection of open space, in association with residential development and the use of land for sport and outdoor recreation, and advises on the treatment of these issues in development plans.
 It embodies the Government's commitment to sustainable development, to the promotion of a more active and healthy lifestyle and to the conservation of biodiversity.

 3.11.
 Of most relevance to PBMSA developments, PPS8 aims to ensure that areas of open space are provided as an integral part of new residential developments and that appropriate arrangements are made for their management and maintenance.
 It also seeks to achieve high standards of siting, design and landscaping for all new open space areas.

 3.12.
-Policy OS2 requires that new large-scale residential developments provide public open space equating to at least 10% of the total site area, but also acknowledges that an exception to this could be permitted in the case of apartment developments or specialised housing where a reasonable level of private open space is being provided.
-It suggests that a provision of less than 10% may be acceptable where the residential development is in a city centre or is close to areas of existing public open space.
+Policy OS2 requires that new large-scale residential developments provide public open space equating to at least 10 per cent of the total site area, but also acknowledges that an exception to this could be permitted in the case of apartment developments or specialised housing where a reasonable level of private open space is being provided.
+It suggests that a provision of less than 10 per cent may be acceptable where the residential development is in a city centre or is close to areas of existing public open space.

 Planning Policy Statement 12 (PPS12): Housing in Settlements

 3.13.
 PPS12 helps guide the future pattern on housing by managing future housing growth and distribution, support urban renaissance and achieve balanced communities.
 Its objectives are: